-- a single "packaged" unit, with all the components permanently attached together;

-- or a heat meter with separate sub-assemblies, being a:

-- flow sensor;
+- a single "packaged" unit, with all the components permanently attached together; or - a heat meter with separate sub-assemblies, being a: - flow sensor;

-- o matched pair of temperature sensors; and
+- o matched pair of temperature sensors; and - o a calculator/digital integrator.

-- a calculator (or "integrator").

 Note that, even if all the sub-assemblies were purchased at the same time from the same manufacturer, they will be regarded as separate components unless they were supplied as a single permanently attached unit (typically with the 'display' box directly attached to the pipe, and with one or two temperature probe leads 'hard-wired' into this box).